 Shwopping is a sustainable way to shop.
 We believe that there are many ways that we can look really good and be kind to the earth too.

 Too many of us buy a piece of clothing without thinking about where it has come from and how it has been made.
 Very simply, if a garment is made in a developing country, and isn’t fair-trade (or have some serious ethical credentials), than the world has done a whole lot of hurting to make it for you to wear.
 Here are some brutal facts:

 - after food, clothing has the second highest environmental impact of all consumption activities.

 - the cotton industry uses huge amounts of pesticides which wreck havoc on the local community and the land.
 The WHO estimates 20,000 deaths happen per year as a result of cotton workers breathing in pesticides.
 One single tee uses 1.5kg of pesticides in its production.

 - Trade rules rob poor people of a way of living and keep them in poverty.
 The relationship is rigged.
 Check out an interactive diagram here that explains free trade.

-- if it is cheap for you to buy than it was dirt cheap to make.
-Which means that the workers who slaved over your latest purchase was earning nothing.
+- If it is cheap for you to buy than it was dirt cheap to make.
+Which means that the workers who slaved over your latest purchase were earning nothing.
 Do you really want a pair of jeans that a 13 year old sewed at midnight?